radhagowni/Projects/README.md

-PROJECTS
+# PROJECTS

+Project 1:

-1.Cannibals and Missionaries :
+Project Name : Cannibals and Missionaries
+Language Used: Python
+Description  : It is like a game which has equal number of missionaries and cannibals.